Featured species: Common Loon

 - Midland Painted Turtles will again be out basking on logs and rocks in southern Ontario and Quebec wetlands, at times raising their body temperature 8-10 degrees above the surrounding air.
 This temperature is needed to hunt, digest and develop eggs.

 - Spring butterflies may be out early this month, again dependent on temperatures.
 They need an extended period of warm weather for their hibernating chrysalids to change into adults.
 Look for Olympia Marble, Chryxus Arctic, Cabbage White and Hoary Elfin.
 Check those shrubby margins, fresh Sapsucker holes and especially lilac blossoms.
 Maple trees can attract Eastern Comma butterflies with their sap, and a few Red Admirals may pop up.

-- By late April, the Monarch migration from Mexico was well clear of the the Mason-Dixon Line, with one even reported from Timberlea, NS (what was it thinking?).
+- By late April, the Monarch migration from Mexico was well clear of the the Mason-Dixon Line, but none reported from Canada yet.
 And the next generation has begun popping up.
-Milkweed growth appears to be late this year, with no reports north of the border.
+Milkweed growth appears to be steadily moving north, with reports of sprouts in southwestern and south central Ontario.